The internal languages of univalent categories: Category Theory in Univalent Foundations

 \begin{proof} We only consider the case for terminal objects, since the ideas are the same for binary products and equalizers.
 Let $T_1$ and $T_2$ be terminal objects for $\C$.
 Since terminal objects are unique up to isomorphism, we have $\iso{T_1}{T_2}$.
 We assumed that $\C$ is univalent, so we also have that $T_1 = T_2$.
 Hence, the type of terminal objects for $\C$ is a proposition. \end{proof}

 Note that \Cref{prop:limits-prop} generalizes to arbitrary (co)limits.
-To illustrate the usage of \Cref{prop:limits-prop}, we explain how we can choose a terminal object in a univalent category that merely has one.
+To illustrate how one can use \Cref{prop:limits-prop}, we explain how we can choose a terminal object in a univalent category that merely has one.
 Let us write $T$ for the type of terminal objects in some given univalent category $\C$.
 If we assume that $\C$ merely has a terminal object, then we have an inhabitant of $\trunc{T}$.
 Since the type $T$ is a proposition, we have a map $\trunc{T} \rightarrow T$ by the recursion principle of the propositional truncation.
 Hence, we also have an inhabitant of $T$, which gives us a terminal object in $\C$.

 We see the same phenomenon in the proof that essentially surjective and fully faithful functors are adjoint equivalences.
 Suppose that we have a functor $\F : \C_1 \rightarrow \C_2$ that is both essentially surjective and fully faithful.
 To show that $\F$ is an adjoint equivalence, we need to construct a functor $\G : \C_2 \rightarrow \C_1$ that is an inverse of $\F$ up to isomorphism.
 For each object $y : \C_2$, we must thus find a preimage $x : \C_1$.
-However, these preimages are only unique up to isomorphism, and hence we need the axiom of choice to construct the functor $\G$.
-By assuming that $\C_1$ is univalent, the preimages become actually unique, and then $\G$ can constructed while still reasoning constructively.
-All in all, we can again avoid the axiom of choice by assuming that the involved categories are univalent, and we can constructively prove the following proposition \cite[Lemma 6.15]{ahrens:2015}.
+However, these preimages are only unique up to isomorphism in general.
+If we assume that $\C_1$ is univalent, then the preimages are actually unique and we can construct $\G$ while reasoning constructively.
+All in all, we can again avoid the axiom of choice by assuming that the involved categories are univalent, and we can constructively prove the following proposition~\cite[Lemma 6.15]{ahrens:2015}.

-\begin{prop}[\coqdocurl{CategoryTheory.Equivalences.Core}{rad_equivalence_of_cats}] Suppose that we have categories $\C_1$ and $\C_2$ such that $\C_1$ is univalent.
-Then a functor $\F : \C_1 \rightarrow \C_2$ is an adjoint equivalence if $\F$ is essentially surjective and fully faithful. \end{prop}
+\begin{propL}[\coqdocurl{CategoryTheory.Equivalences.Core}{rad_equivalence_of_cats}] Suppose that we have categories $\C_1$ and $\C_2$ such that $\C_1$ is univalent.
+Then a functor $\F : \C_1 \rightarrow \C_2$ is an adjoint equivalence if $\F$ is essentially surjective and fully faithful. \end{propL}